How Do I Prevent My Puppy From Resource Guarding?

 Be consistent with training and boundaries

 Consistency is crucial when addressing resource guarding or any other behavioral issue.
-Establish clear and boundaries for your puppy and ensure that everyone in the household is consistent in their training methods and approaches.
+Establish clear rules and boundaries for your puppy and ensure that everyone in the household is consistent in their training methods and approaches.
 Reinforce positive behaviors consistently and avoid inadvertently rewarding guarding behaviors, as this can confuse your puppy.
 With a consistent approach, your puppy will understand what is expected of them and be more likely to comply.

 Give your puppy time to adjust and learn

 Learning new behaviors takes time and patience, especially when addressing resource guarding.
 Understand that changing your puppy's behavior requires patience and persistence.
-Give them time to adjust to new training techniques, routines, and expectations.
-Celebrate victories along the way and be prepared for setbacks.
+Give them time to adjust to new training techniques, routines, and .
+Celebrate small victories along the way and be prepared for setbacks.
 Every puppy learns at their own pace, so allow them the time they need to develop new habits and overcome their resource guarding tendencies.

 Celebrate small victories